 Picture yourself waking up to dappled sunlight, fresh morning air and a day free of plans, work or appointments.
 Yes!
 You then go to the bathroom and notice the dirty laundry, you go to the kitchen and notice that the floor needs sweeping, you pull the curtains across to open a smudgy window and notice that the grass needs mowing.
 No!

-You think, “well, if I get all of this done now, I should be able to relax this afternoon.”
-Then, your friend calls and asks if you can help them move house after lunch.
+You think, “If I get all of this done now, I should be able to relax this afternoon.”
+Then, your friend calls and asks if you can help move house after lunch.
 When you finally get home, you’re exhausted, so you flop on the couch and watch whatever happens to be on TV, until you fall asleep.

-Millions of scenarios can be substituted for the above ‘shoulds’, and the ‘shoulds’, inevitably, do need to be completed, swept, helped and mowed.
-This isn’t about avoidance of the mundane, it’s about choosing to use our time in the way we want, rather than feeling guilty about doing so, thereby actually favouring the mundane.
+Hundreds of scenarios can be substituted for the above ‘shoulds’, and the ‘shoulds’, inevitably, do need to be completed, swept, helped and mowed.
+This isn’t about avoidance of the mundane.
+It’s about choosing to use our time in the way we want, rather than feeling guilty it, thereby actually favouring the mundane.

-It’s about following our initial inspirations, which, in the above scenario, may have been, “I’m going to the beach because the weather is so gorgeous,” before the loud clang of impending chores drowned the sweet rhythm of deliberately choosing to enjoy the day – above all else.
-When we begin to do this, we find there’s always time to complete the mundane tasks, because the more joyful we feel, the more productive we become.
+It’s about following your initial inspirations, which, in the above scenario, may have been, “I’m going to the beach because the weather is gorgeous,” before the loud clang of impending chores drowned the sweet rhythm of deliberately choosing to enjoy the day.
+When you begin to do this, you find there’s always time to complete mundane tasks, because the more joyful you feel, the more productive you become.

-As with almost any topic we could possibly discuss, it’s all about intention.
-If our awareness and focus is, more often than not, placed on enjoying ourselves and feeling at peace and at ease rather than tangled, irritated and busy, our perception changes.
+As with almost any topic, it’s all about intention.
+If our awareness and focus is, more often than not, placed on enjoying ourselves and feeling at peace rather than tangled, irritated and busy, our perception changes.